Updated December 2025, with fatalities to November 2025, population to June 2025, vehicle kilometres to 2024-25.

 This chart is very similar – as vehicle kilometres per capita haven’t shifted dramatically.

-Note: I’ve not distinguished between drivers and and passengers for both vehicles and motorcycles.
+Note: I’ve not distinguished between drivers and passengers for both vehicles and motorcycles.

 Vehicle occupant fatalities were trending down until around 2020, but appear to be rising slowly again.
 Motorcyclist fatalities have been relatively flat for a long time but have been trending upwards since 2021.